Skip to main content

 • Anyone on Bolt.new + Supabase looking for professional, on-brand emails

-You could.
-Prompt Bolt.new to send a welcome email when someone signs up.
-It’ll wire up Resend or SendGrid.
+You could prompt Bolt.new to wire up Resend or SendGrid.
+It’ll generate the integration code.
 But then:

 1. How do you preview that email with real user data before it goes out?